RuPaulsDataRace/Kingdomino-For-Queens/README.md

 # Kingdomino-For-Queens
 A little kingdomino dataset for people who want to do some analysis.
+All the tiles, all the time.

 Each row has 9 fields:
 -------